 It was while the Morrison family was moving to New Mexico that they supposedly witnessed the aftermath of a car crash in which a truckload of Indian workers were hurt.
-This incident greatly affected the young Jim Morrison (approximately four years old).
+This incident greatly affected the young Jim Morrison, then approximately four years old.
 Jim later related that he had the sensation of the souls of one or two of the Indians having jumped into his soul.
 He became distraught and his mother calmed him by telling him it was all a dream, probably cementing the incident in young Jim’s mind.
 After Jim’s death the family was asked about the incident and they didn’t give it much credence, chalking it up to Jim’s active imagination.
-In the “Indian and the Coyote” Jim mentioned the incident stuck with him because he realized his parents didn’t know what was happening any more than he did and it was the first time “I tasted fear.”
+In the “Indian and the Coyote,” Jim mentioned that the incident stuck with him because he realized his parents didn’t know what was happening any more than he did, and it was the first time “I tasted fear.”

 The Morrison family moved frequently as Steve Morrison’s career advanced.
-During the Korean War, Morrison was assigned to Seoul, Korea and took part in actions against the North Koreans and Chinese earning him a Bronze Star.
+During the Korean War, Morrison was assigned to Seoul, Korea and took part in actions against the North Koreans and Chinese, earning a Bronze Star.
 In 1958 Morrison was promoted to Captain and assigned to the Pentagon.
-It was in Alexandria that Jim Morrison’s reading intensified and he would often steal away to the Library of Congress to find and read arcane books, as well as sneaking off to the blues bars outside of town.
+It was in Alexandria, Virginia that Jim Morrison’s study of literature and music intensified, and he would often steal away to the Library of Congress to find and read arcane books or sneak off to the blues bars outside of town.

-As Jim Morrison was graduating from UCLA and living on the rooftop, writing the first songs/poems that would become the basis of The Doors, Steve Morrison was at the Gulf of Tonkin Incident that escalated the Vietnam War.
-In 1966 Morrison was promoted to Rear Admiral at age 46.
+As Jim Morrison was living on Dennis Jakob’s rooftop, writing the first songs/poems that would become the basis of The Doors, Steve Morrison was playing a pivotal role in the Gulf of Tonkin Incident that escalated the Vietnam War.
+In 1966, with US involvement in Vietnam at its peak, Morrison was promoted to Rear Admiral at age 46.

 Originally published November 17, 2012 and appears in The Doors Examined.